contentauth/c2patool/README.md

 ## Configuring trust support

-Enable trust support by using the `trust` sub-command, as follows:
+Enable trust support by using the `trust` subcommand, as follows:

 ```
 c2patool [path] trust [OPTIONS]